 Students are more apt to learn when they feel they can interact with the material you are trying to teach them.
 Seek out ways to incorporate hands-on activities into your lessons.
 Perhaps your students can build a volcano to conduct a chemistry experiment or learn a dance to demonstrate the functions of the digestive system.
 Any time students can build or construct something with their hands -- or physically engage their bodies in play -- they will be more focused on participating in the activity, minimizing their opportunities to goof off or distract other students.

 4. Use Praise as a Reward

 One of the most powerful rewards a student can receive is praise from his or her teacher.
 After all, as a teacher and role model you hold a lot of power in your position as the gatekeeper to knowledge.
-However, this comes with a caveat; praise needs to be earned honestly and specific.
+However, this comes with a caveat; praise needs to be earned, it needs to be honest, and it needs to be specific.

 When delivering praise, use the names of your students and point to specific examples of their behavior that deserve to be rewarded.
 For example, instead of pointing to John and saying, “great job,” consider making a statement such as "John, I love the way you are listening to me and you are sitting on your bottom with your hands in your lap."

 You can also consider using a positive reward system for a prize of something small, such as stickers, that students can work towards by earning points for good behavior.
 However, the use of praise should be your starting point as this may prove to be an effective tactic on its own.

 It may seem that in order to have a well-run classroom you will need to be a strong disciplinarian.
 However, in the most well-run classrooms reprimanding is kept to a minimum.
 Specific, timely praise is a more effective tool in the long run.